Internet Poker: The Story of a multi-billion dollar Industry

 Since Black Friday, the US have now decided that Internet Poker isn’t illegal and it seems that they are preparing to legalise and regulate (and therefore tax!) online poker on a state by state basis.
 There are a few states that have already gone live and issued licenses to companies to offer internet poker to US residents, and it is expected that over the next few years all the states will follow suit.
 Financially it makes a lot of sense.

 And as they say the rest is history, nowadays it is hard to find anybody who hasn’t played poker online, or at least heard about it.
 More and more poker sites launch and the poker rooms continued to jostle for their market position with some surviving and some not.

 The site that started it all off, Planet Poker is not longer trading and Paradise Poker and Party Poker who were two of the dominating forces in online poker have taken severe hits since deciding not to accept US players any longer after the UIEGA law changes in America in 2006.

-Nowadays Party Poker continues to be a strong brand but has been joined by Pokerstars and other big brands such as Full Tilt Poker at the top of the market.
-Who knows what the next stage of the internet poker history story will bring, as we wait to find out how the law changes in America will turn out, and also if we will ever see the law changes that would allow the introduction of the big land based gaming operators such as Harrahs and MGM to enter the internet poker market.
+Who knows what the next stage of the internet poker history story will bring, as we wait to find out how the law changes in America will turn out, and how the roll out of US legalisation occurs and the possible introduction of the big US land based gaming operators such as Harrahs and MGM to enter the internet poker market.